Post inspired by a conversation with my daughter.

 brain

-Maybe, or maybe the whole simply never fits in one view, only in a network that keeps building.
-Monotropism describes several accurate phenomena: that brains on the spectrum need sense, focus deeply, and don't shift attention easily, but this is just a fragment of a larger picture.
+Maybe, or maybe the whole simply never fits into a single frame, only into a network that keeps building itself.
+Monotropism describes several accurate phenomena: that an autistic brain needs meaning, focuses deeply, and does not shift attention easily, but that is only one fragment of a larger picture.

-All these features are manifestations of one process: building sense within your own network, not deficit.
+All these features are manifestations of one process: building meaning within your own network, not deficit.

 Not a “narrow field of attention”, but internal coherence